drautb/bookshelf-to-kindle/README.md

+# NOTICE

+This project will no longer function.
+It was built on the assumption that the Kindle would be mounted as a USB Mass Storage Device, where the app could access the Kindle's filesystem directly.
+However, modern versions of Android don't support this mounting method.

 # Bookshelf to Kindle

 A simple app built for the express purpose of moving eBooks from [Deseret Book's Bookshelf App][1] to your Kindle's native eBook collection.